-- (a) The Government of Canada shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement. - (b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of Canada's system.
+(a) Poland shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement.

+(b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of Poland's system.
 The Agency's verification shall include, inter alia, independent measurements and observations conducted by the Agency in accordance with the procedures specified in Part II of this Agreement.
-The Agency, in its verification, shall take due account of the technical effectiveness of Canada's system.
+The Agency, in its verification, shall take due account of the technical effectiveness of Poland's system.